-From sustainable wooden Venetian blinds to smart home controlled fabric screens, window coverings are now available in an exciting plethora of styles and solutions.
-Yet none of them quite carry the special quality that well tailored, undulating curtains deliver.
+From sustainable wooden Venetian blinds to smart home-controlled fabric screens, window coverings are now available in an exciting plethora of styles and solutions.
+Yet none of them quite carry the special quality that well-tailored, undulating curtains deliver.
 Perhaps it is the nod to a classical design history or the sensuality of the fabric, but their ability to change the mood in a room is still unparalleled.
-If adding their particular brand of decorating romance appeals to you, read our guide to help you find the perfect curtain fabric to deliver your dream drapes.
+If adding their brand of decorating romance appeals to you, read our guide to help you find the perfect curtain material to deliver dream drapes.

 Into the blue